GoogleChromeLabs/jsbi/README.md

 Plans for the future include:

 - [issue #1](https://github.com/GoogleChromeLabs/jsbi/issues/1): introduce shorthands for operations (e.g. `exp` for `exponentiate`, and so on).
 The current method names follow the spec proposal.
 (If you have suggestions for naming schemes, please speak up!)
-- [issue #2](https://github.com/GoogleChromeLabs/jsbi/issues/2):create a tool to translate code using JSBI syntax to native BigInt syntax.
+- [issue #2](https://github.com/GoogleChromeLabs/jsbi/issues/2): create a tool to translate code using JSBI syntax to native BigInt syntax.
 (If you’d like to help, please speak up!)
-- [issue #3](https://github.com/GoogleChromeLabs/jsbi/issues/3):the current implementation has been tested quite well, but even more rigorous testing is always possible.
+- [issue #3](https://github.com/GoogleChromeLabs/jsbi/issues/3): the current implementation has been tested quite well, but even more rigorous testing is always possible.
 (Should you find any bugs, please report them!)
 - [issue #4](https://github.com/GoogleChromeLabs/jsbi/issues/4): investigate the feasibility of polyfilling `BigInt64Array`/`BigUint64Array` and the `DataView.{get,set}Big{Int,Uint}64` functions.

 A more vague plan is to use the JSBI library (or an extension to it) as a staging ground for additional BigInt-related functionality.
 The official proposal is intentionally somewhat minimal, and leaves further “library functions” for follow-up proposals.
 Examples are a combined `exp`+`mod` function, and bit manipulation functions.